The Team

 London

-Originally from Russia, Anya holds a Master’s degree in Economics from Central European University.
-She has worked as a research assistant at the London School of Economics and INSEAD, and will begin a PhD in Finance at INSEAD this fall.
+Originally from Russia, Anya holds a Master’s degree in Economics from Central European University and has worked as a research assistant at the London School of Economics and INSEAD.
+She is now a consultant on the Venture Capital team at the International Finance Corporation (IFC) and is working on a Meta AI advertising experiment with Andy Hall.
+She will begin a PhD in Finance at INSEAD this fall.

 Anna Sun